openxpki/openxpki/doc/subsystems/rpc.rst

 The builtin REST Server provides methods to request, renew and revoke certificates.
 The service is implemented using a cgi-wrapper script.

-@todo: This need updating

-Currently, the only method implemented is for revoking certificates.

 Server-Side Configuration
 =========================